Eliastik/simple-voice-changer/ROADMAP.md

 * [x] - Fix building of audio worklets (imports)
 * [x] - Bundle SoundtouchWorkletProcessor
 * [x] - Audio worklet memory optimizations
+* [x] - Fallback from Audio Worklets to ScriptProcessorNode for Limiter/Bitcrusher if there is an error loading worklet file
 * [x] - Option to disable/enable audio worklet
     * [x] - AudioWorklet polyfill to ScriptProcessorNode
 * [x] - Limiter worklet: Regression with look ahead + increase audio length with look ahead time + performance